ghrasko/nytaxirides/README.md

 |.\taximain.bat|Optional Windows BAT file to activate the python virtual environment and run the application with a long list of command line parameters.|
 |.\taximain.py|The short code launching the application as if it would use a package.|

-Besides these files one should generate and download the Service Account key file as described in the READMO.txt file.
+Besides these files one should generate and download the Service Account key file as described in the README.txt file.

 ## Testing